Skip to main content

 Company

-In addition to the daily operation of the public transport system, STIB is responsible for the development, maintenance and renewal of its infrastructure and rolling stock.
-To carry out the numerous projects it develops, STIB relies on technical teams with a high level of expertise.
-STIB undertakes numerous projects to constantly improve its public transport network and thus remain or even become the preferred choice in terms of mobility in Brussels.
-New lines, new vehicles, maintenance of its network...
-Every effort is being made to offer a quality service.
+In addition to the day-to-day operation of the public transport system, the STIB is responsible for developing, maintaining and renewing its infrastructure and rolling stock.
+To carry out its projects, it relies on technical teams with a high level of expertise.
+The common goal is the continuous improvement of the network to make public transport the preferred choice for mobility in Brussels.
+New lines, new vehicles, innovative technologies and the sustainability of the infrastructure...
+The STIB works hard every day to offer a high-quality service and a sustainable alternative.

 *